318h7/frontend-party/README.md

 `npm start`

-To build a production bundle:
+To create a production bundle:

 `npm build`